-For the 2021 storms, HUD announced that the Commonwealth of Kentucky would receive a total of \$123,936,000 from two allocations.
-Initially, \$74,953,000 funding was allocated to support long-term recovery and mitigation efforts following the 2021 severe storms (DR4595 and DR-4630) through publication in the Federal Register, Vol. 87, No. 100, May 24, 2022 (87 FR 6326).
+A disaster was presidentially declared in February 2022 for 2021 severe storms, flooding, landslides, and mudslides (DR-4595) and the 2021 severe storms, straight-line winds, flooding, and tornadoes (DR-4630).
+The U.S. Department of Housing and Urban Development (HUD) announced that the Commonwealth of Kentucky would receive \$74,953,000 funding to support long-term recovery and mitigation efforts following the 2021 severe storms (DR4595 and DR-4630) through publication in the Federal Register, Vol. 87, No. 100, May 24, 2022 (87 FR 6326).
 This allocation was made available through the Disaster Relief Supplemental Appropriations Act of 2022 (Pub.
 L. 117-43) and approved on September 30, 2021 (the Appropriations Act).

 In January 2023, the U.S. Department of Housing and Urban Development (HUD) announced that the Commonwealth of Kentucky would receive an additional \$48,983,000 in Community Development Block Grant-Disaster Recovery (CDBG-DR) funding via publication in the Federal Register (FR), Vol. 88, No. 11, January 18, 2023 (88 FR 3198).
 This allocation was made available through the Continuing Appropriations Act, 2023 (Public Law 117-180), approved September 30, 2022.

-Additionally, HUD announced in May 2023, that the Commonwealth of Kentucky would receive \$297,994,000 in funding to support long-term recovery and mitigation efforts following the 2022 severe storms, flooding, landslides, and mudslides (DR-4663) through the Kentucky Department for Local Government (DLG).
-Through publication in the Federal Register, Volume 88, Number 96, May 18, 2023 (88 FR 6393).
-This allocation was made available through the Continuing Appropriations Act, 2023 (Pub.
-L.117-180 Division A) and approved on September 30, 2022 (the Appropriations Act).

 The funding for this program is provided through HUD's Community Development Block Grant Disaster Recovery (CDBG-DR) Program, as appropriated by Congress.
-Funding for 2021 and 2022 disasters through the Kentucky Department of Local Government (DLG) funding is designed to address the needs that remain after all other assistance has been exhausted.
+Funding for 2021 disasters through the Kentucky Department of Local Government (DLG) funding is designed to address the needs that remain after all other assistance has been exhausted.